For easier viewing, most of this information is in links. Please click on the links… you’ll get a lot more info that way!

 How do I make my RF convertible more upright?
 (Scroll down the thread or check out the pics in our Picture Club.)

 How long should my child be in a harness?
 When can I move my child to a booster?
 4 years old and about 40# is the minimum for moving from a harnessed seat to a belt positioning booster.
 Before 4 years old, a child should be harnessed as children that young are neither physically nor behaviorally mature enough for a booster.
-From about 4-6 years of age, moving from a harness to a booster becomes individual to the child’s size and maturity.
+From about 4-6 years of age, moving from a harness to a booster becomes individual to the child’s size and maturity, although most children are not mature enough to sit properly until 5-6 years of age.
 After age 6, most children are ready for a booster even if they’re a little less than 40# (as long as they meet the seat’s minimums).
-If a child is within the age, size, and maturity range to where both a harness and a booster are appropriate options, there is no evidence to say one is safer than the other; in such cases both are safe options.
+If a child is within the age, size, and maturity range to where both a harness and a booster are appropriate options, there is not enough evidence to say one is safer than the other; in such cases both are safe options.
 The AAP now recommends children use a harnessed seat from age 2 until at least 4 years of age.
 NHTSA recommends children ages 4-7 ride in a harnessed seat until they outgrow it (so a child should not be in a booster before age 4).
+The CDC recommends children be harnessed until they are at least 5 years old.

 More info on harness vs booster for a 4-6 year old child: